 If you’re having trouble figuring out where to start, consider employees who were particularly successful – or unsuccessful – in each of the roles within your organization.
 Which characteristics did these employees possess that contributed to their success?
 Which characteristics would you prefer to avoid in future hires?
 You can then put together a basic profile for each position, which will increase the efficacy of both your interviewing and talent management techniques.

 With this individualized, holistic approach to talent management, you will not only reduce the risk of making bad hires – but will also increase employee engagement, and ultimately construct a corporate culture which continues to positively drive desirable behaviors.

-Corporate culture is dynamic and ever-evolving, but with these tools and techniques, you’ll be better-positioned to not only define, but also control and maintain an optimized corporate culture.
+Corporate culture is dynamic and ever-evolving, but with these tools and techniques, you’ll be better positioned to not only define but also to control and maintain an optimized corporate culture.

 At Cochran, Cochran & Yale, we’ve been finding alignment between organizations and individuals for more than 40 years.
 We would love to help your organization to define, evolve, or maintain its corporate culture.
 For a free consultation, contact us today.